 Mitigating circumstances

-Our policy on mitigating circumstances in relation to assessment applies to all Heriot-Watt students and all forms of assessment in all modes and locations of study.
+Our policy on mitigating circumstances in relation to assessment applies to students studying on any Heriot-Watt University taught programmes and any taught elements of research degrees.

 There are circumstances in which, through no fault of your own, you may be unable to take an assessment, or not done as well as you could have because of issues beyond your control.
 These are described as ‘mitigating circumstances' and you can apply to have them taken into account.